msuL9/file-encryption-tool/README.md

 # file-encryption-tool

 ## Overview
-A command-line tool for encrypting and decrypting files using AES-256 in CBC mode, with PBKDF2 for password-based key derivation.
+This is a command-line tool for encrypting and decrypting files using AES-256 in CBC mode, with PBKDF2 for password-based key derivation.
 Includes HMAC for integrity and PKCS7 padding.
 Modular design with full unit tests achieving 100% coverage.

 ## Features
 - Password-based encryption/decryption with AES-256.